 It is always best to get approval to email a client or lead by sending an opt-in request.
 For tips on avoiding your email going into the Spam folder, see “Improve Email Deliverability."

 An email displays as Dropped when it is removed from your outgoing list before it is sent.
-Reasons vary; most commonly, an email is dropped because the recipient has opted out.
+Reasons vary.
+Most commonly, an email is dropped because the recipient has opted out.
 Another reason is invalid addresses.
 When sending an email to an invalid email address, it will be marked as Bounced first.
-Attempts to the email address after this will display as Dropped.
+Attempts to email the address after this will display as Dropped.